Toyota bZ4X

-The Toyota bZ4X is a battery electric compact crossover SUV manufactured by Toyota.
+The Toyota bZ4X, marketed as simply the Toyota bZ in North America since 2025, is a battery electric compact crossover SUV manufactured by Toyota.
+A Subaru version is marketed as the Subaru Solterra.

 The vehicle debuted in April 2021 as the "bZ4X Concept".
 It is the first vehicle to be based on the e-TNGA platform co-developed by Toyota and Subaru, and the brand's first model to be part of their Toyota bZ ("beyond Zero") series of zero-emissions vehicles.

-Worldwide sales of the bZ4X commenced in mid-2022, with production planned in Japan and China.
-Sales in the United States will also start in 2022.
-Toyota has also stated that there will be seven "bZ" models to be launched globally by 2025.
+Worldwide sales of the bZ4X started out in mid-2022, with production planned in Japan and China.
+Sales in the United States also started in 2022.
+When first introduced, Toyota said it would be the first of seven "bZ" models to be launched globally by 2025; however, the company fell far short of that goal and began to move away from the bZ naming convention in 2025.

+The model received a major refresh in 2025, initially for Europe and North America, with design updates and major mechanical improvements such as more efficient motors, improved cooling, and higher power output.
+For North America, the model was renamed to Toyota bZ.
+An extended length, station wagon-like version was also introduced as the bZ Woodland in North America, and as the bZ4X Touring in Europe.
+A Subaru version of the extended length version is marketed as the Subaru Trailseeker (スバル・トレイルシーカー, Subaru Toreirushīkā).

 Name

 According to Toyota, the meaning of the "bZ4X" nameplate breaks down into: